ber2dev/manga-utilities/README.md

 # manga-utilities
-A set of utilities for your manga
+A set of utilities for your manga.